 The Investment Adviser and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole or in part, to our investment mandates.
 The Investment Adviser and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
 In such event, depending on the availability of such investment and other appropriate factors, the Investment Adviser or its affiliates may determine that we should invest side-by-side with one or more other funds.
-Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with the Investment Adviser of its affiliates may determine that we should invest side-by-side with one or more other funds.
-Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with the Investment Adviser or its affiliates in certain procedures.
-On other staffiliates in certain procedures, on other staffiliates in certain procedures, on other interpretations where co-investing would otherwise be prohibited under the 1940 Act, subject to the conditions of the Exemptive Order.
-Pursuant to the Exemptive Order, we are permitted to co-invest with our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including the terms of the potential co-investment transaction, including the consideration to be paid, are reasonable and fair to us and our stockholders and do not involve overreaching in respect of us or our stockholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of our stockholders and is consistent with the interests of our stockholders and is consistent with the interests of our stockholders and is consistent with the interests of our stock
+Insuch event, depending on the availability of such investment and other appropriate factors, the Investment Adviser or its affiliates may determine that we should invest side-by-side with one exemptive order (the "Exemptive Order"), which superseded a prior order issued on December 18, 2017, which permits us to co-invest in portfolio companies with certain funds or entities managed by the Investment Adviser or its affiliates in a "required majority" (as defined in sconnection with a co-investment Adviser or the potential co-investment adviser) or its affiliates in a "required majority" (as defined in sconnection with a co-investment Investor make certain conclusions in connection with a co-investment Intimited to, that (1) the terms of the potential co-investment transaction, including, but not limited to, that (1) the terms of the potential co-investment transaction is consistent with the interests of our stockholders and to not involve overreaching in respect of us or our stockholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of our stockholders and is consistent with our thencurrent investment objective and strategies.
+The Exemptive Order was amended on August 30, 2022 to permit us to complete follow-on investing portfolio companies with certain affiliates that are private funds did not have an investment and existing portfolio company, subject to certain conditions.

-On March 30, 2020, an affiliate of the Investment Adviser purchased directly from NMNLC 105,030 shares of NMNLC's common stock at a price of \$107.73 per share, which represented the net asset value per share of NMNLC at the date of purchase, for an aggregate purchase price of approximately \$11.3 million.
-Immediately thereafter, NMNLC redeemed 105,030 shares of its common stock held by NMFC in exchange for a promissory note with a principal amount of \$11.3 million and a 7.0% interest rate, which was repaid by NMNLC to NMFC on March 31, 2020.
+On March 30, 2020, an affiliate of the Investment Adviser purchased directly from NMNLC 105,030 shares of NMNLC's common stock at a price of \$107,73 per share, which represented the net asset value per share of NMNLC at the date of purchase, for an aggregate purchase price of approximately \$11.3 million.
+Immediately thereafter, NMNLC redeemed 105,030 shares of its common stock held by NMFC in exchange for a promissory note with a principal amount of \$11.3 million and a 7.0% interest rate, which was repaid by NMFC to MMFC on March 31, 2020.

 On March 30, 2020, we entered into the Unsecured Management Company Revolver with NMF Investments III, L.L.C., an affiliate of the Investment Adviser, with a \$30.0 million maximum amount of revolver borrowings available and a maturity date of December 31, 2022.
 On May 4, 2020, we entered into an Amended and Restated Uncommitted Revolving Loan Agreement with NMF Investments III, L.L.C., which increased the maximum amounts of revolving borrowings available thereunder from \$30.0 million to \$50.0 million.
-On December 17, 2021, we entered into Amendment NN Amendment NN In to the Amendment NN In the NN In t
+On December 17, 2021, we entered into Amendment No. 1 to the Amended and Restated Uncommitted Revolving Loan Agreement with NMF Investments III, L.L.C., which increased the interest rate and extended the maturity date from December 31, 2022 to December 31, 2024.
+Refer to Item 8 - Financial Statements and Supplementary Data - Note 7.
+Borrowings, for discussion of the Unsecured Management Company Revolver.